A Graphop Analysis of Graph Neural Networks on Sparse Graphs: Generalization and Universal Approximation: Abstract

 \section{Abstract}

-Generalization and approximation capabilities of message passing graph neural networks (MPNNs) are often studied by defining a compact metric on a space of input graphs under which MPNNs are H\"older continuous.
+Generalization and approximation capabilities of message passing graph neural networks (MPNNs) are often studied by defining a compact metric on a space of input graphs under which MPNNs are equicontinuous.
 Such analyses are of two varieties: 1) when the metric space includes graphs of unbounded sizes, the theory is only appropriate for dense graphs, and, 2) when studying sparse graphs, the metric space only includes graphs of uniformly bounded size.
-In this work, we present a unified approach, defining a compact metric on the space of graphs of all sizes, both sparse and dense, under which MPNNs are H\"older continuous.
+In this work, we present a unified approach, defining a compact metric on the space of graphs of all sizes, both sparse and dense, under which MPNNs are equicontinuous.
 This leads to more powerful universal approximation theorems and generalization bounds than previous works.
 The theory is based on, and extends, a recent approach to graph limit theory called graphop analysis.